Share this article If you liked this article share it with your friends.

 • Access to airport lounges

-The top tier is Metal.
-It costs GBP 12.99 per month.
+Another tier is Metal.
+It costs GBP 14.99 per month.
 This type of account gives you an exclusive Metal card.
 It offers an interest rate of 2.5% and 10 commission fee-free transfers per month.

-If you choose this account, you will be subject to lower investment fees, as well as cashback and higher withdrawal limits, and other additional financial services.
+If you choose this account, you will be subject to lower investment fees, as well as cashback, higher withdrawal limits, and other additional financial services.
 In addition, you will benefit from a higher discount on international payments.

 Business accounts

 The Monese business account is not free.
 To open one, you will need to pay a monthly fee of £9.95.
-If you choose a business account, you get a free Personal Classic plan and a contactless debit card.
+If you choose a business account, you get a Personal Classic account plan and a free contactless debit card.

 The Monese business bank accounts give you access to shared business accounts.
-This plan allows you to top up your account with over 40,000 payment points.
-You can also access international money transfer services.
+This plan allows you to make international money transfers with a 0.5% fee when sending to non-Monese accounts, and 6 free withdrawals per month.

 However, there is a catch.
 If you want to open a Monese business bank account, your business must be registered in the UK and have proof of UK residency.

-However, if you choose a paid Revolut business bank account, you will have access to a longer list of features and incentives.
+If you choose a paid Revolut business bank account, you will have access to a longer list of features and incentives, lower crypto exchange and other fees, and higher limits.

-In this case, you will be able to make international and domestic payments free of charge, within certain limits, and you will be a priority for Revolut’s customer service.
-Plus, you’ll receive an elegant metal debit card.
+In this case, you will be a priority for Revolut’s customer service.
+Plus, you’ll receive an elegant metal debit card with additional benefits.

 Sign-up process